9:25 am

-Understanding and Its Prevalence
+Understanding Urinary Incontinence and Its Prevalence

 Urinary incontinence refers to the involuntary leakage of urine and can result from a variety of causes, including age-related changes, childbirth, prostate issues, neurological disorders, or certain medications.
 It is estimated that over 400 million people globally experience some form of urinary incontinence, affecting both men and women across all age groups.
-While it is more common in older adults, it is by means an inevitable part of .
+While it is more common in older adults, it is by no means an inevitable part of aging.
 Understanding the widespread nature and diverse causes of incontinence is the first step toward compassionate support and effective management.

 Breaking the Silence: Challenging Stigma and Myths